The transfer application for the Penn Class of 2027 is now open! Apply by Monday, December 18.

 How do you envision your participation in the Vagelos Integrated Program in Energy Research (VIPER) furthering your interests in energy science and technology?
 Please include any past experiences (ex. academic, research, or extracurricular) that have led to your interest in the program.
 Additionally, please indicate why you are interested in pursuing dual degrees in science and engineering and which VIPER majors are most interesting to you at this time.

-- Students who have been granted preliminary acceptance will be issued a permit to take the first class in the VIPER seminar series, VIPR-120.
-In Spring 2022, this will be offered on Thursdays from 10:15-11:15AM.
+- There are multiple steps towards declaring a dual-degree with VIPER.
+Students with successful applications will be granted a preliminary acceptance to the program and issued a permit to take the first class in the VIPER seminar series, VIPR-1200.
+This is a mandatory class for all VIPER first years.
+In Spring 2024, this will be offered on Thursdays from 10:15-11:15AM.

-- Students must complete VIPR-120 and continue to maintain in good academic standing throughout the Spring.
+- Students must complete VIPR-1200 and remain in good academic standing throughout the Spring.
 At the end of their first year, they should officially apply for their second degree through the School of Arts and Science or School of Engineering and Applied Science.

 Below is a list of courses that VIPER students typically take in the first semester, depending on their high school experience and major choices.
 If you are a current first-year and want to discuss if your class choices align with VIPER, feel free to reach out to us.